 Written by Todd as a homage to the likes of Carole King and Laura Nyro, I Saw The Light reached a pitiful 36 in the UK Singles Chart.
 As a result of taking Ritalin Todd knocked this classic out in 20 minutes.
 Also known for his production duties (Bat Out Of Hell, the Psychedelic Furs and Patti Smith).
 What is truly astonishing about this record is that Todd played every instrument and sang every single note (including the backing vocals).
 A Wizard.

 Number 13.
 Patti Smith – ‘Dancing Barefoot’

 Taken from the 4th great Patti Smith LP in a row (a feat few have managed), this might not, on the surface anyway, seem terribly ‘Tiffany Twisted’.
-Well it was produced by Todd Rundgren and makes me want to spin around in floral, beaded skirt, wafting patchouli oil so it should, therefore, be in my list.
+Well, it was produced by Todd Rundgren and makes me want to spin around in a floral, beaded skirt, wafting patchouli oil so it should, therefore, be in my list.
 Possibly the ONLY chart hit to use the word Benediction.
-Nice pictorial summary of her career too.
+A nice pictorial summary of her career too.

 Number 12.
 Bad Company – ‘Feel Like Makin’ Love’